kohlschuetter/dactylus/README.md

 ## How to run this

-This works best with OpenWrt 25.12, but as long as you have [`i2csfp`](https://github.com/ericwoud/i2csfp), you should be good.
+This works best with OpenWrt 25.12 (tested on BananaPi BPI-R3), but as long as you have [`i2csfp`](https://github.com/ericwoud/i2csfp), you should be good.

 ```sh
 # Install dependencies (only needed once)